 Uvite Tourmaline also mixes with the Vanadium-Dravite and Chromium-Dravite species.
 According to the seller of the highly included green Tourmaline rough crystal shown below, this specimen is green Uvite from Burma.

 Green Uvite Crystal

 Fluorescence is rare among Tourmalines.
-We have found only 2 varieties that show fluorescence under longwave UV light, and one under shortwave UV light.
-Although colored mostly by vanadium, some green Chrome Tourmalines of the Dravite species can fluoresce weak to moderate red under wave UV light due to the chromium component.
+We have found only a few that show fluorescence under longwave or shortwave UV light.
+Although colored mostly by vanadium, some green Chrome Tourmalines of the Dravite species can fluoresce weak to moderate red under longwave UV light due to the chromium component.
 On occasion, light blue and light green copper-bearing (Paraiba) Tourmalines of the Elbaite species can fluoresce bluish white under longwave UV light due to an unidentified activator.
-Under shortwave UV light, some brown Dravite, green Vanadium Dravite, and green Vanadium Uvite Tourmalines known to fluoresce a weak yellow color.
+Under shortwave UV light, some brown Dravite, green Vanadium Dravite, and green Vanadium Uvite Tourmalines are known to fluoresce a weak yellow color.
 The brown Dravite below from Afghanistan is diamagnetic, and fluoresces yellow under shortwave UV light due to an undetermined activator.

 Brown Dravite, 2.11ct.

 (Inert, SI <0)